Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Creating_A_Datapack.md

 #### Checking for compatibility

-When merging with other datapacks, Kore will check if the pack format is the same.
-If it is not, it will print a warning message.
+When merging with other datapacks, Kore will check if the pack format range overlaps.
+If it does not, it will print a warning message.

 Example: